In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

 It includes both equity and debt markets, where the team advises the client on the most appropriate time, valuation, and form of issuance.

-Often the investment banks also help their clients in issuing funds in the market.
+Investment banks often help their clients issue funds in the market.

 This involves an in-depth understanding of the capital market and its volatility.

-An aspirant looking for a career in this profile needs to be strong in financial, securities, and derivatives analysis.
+An aspirant looking for a career in this profile must be strong in financial, securities, and derivatives analysis.

-It is usually the starting profile for most of the investment bankers around the world.
+It is usually the starting profile for most investment bankers around the world.

 An aspirant can join as a financial analyst in this profile and then can take off in various streams within investment banking.